9 Great Places to Paddle in Lovely Michigan

 Magazine Features, Outdoor & Adventure

-Groups seeking to get out on the water and enjoy picturesque surroundings have plenty of options in the Wolverine State
+Groups seeking to get out on the water and enjoy picturesque surroundings have plenty of options for paddling in Michigan

 When it comes to enjoying fun on the water, Michigan has plenty of opportunities for groups.
-With hundreds of rivers and thousands of lakes in Michigan, going for a nice paddle is one of the best choices to enjoy adventure and exercise.
+With hundreds of rivers and thousands of lakes, paddling in Michigan is one of the best choices to enjoy adventure and exercise.
 Here are some locations that are both picturesque and friendly to the beginner and advanced paddler alike.

 Crystal Lake

-Located in Benzie County, about 25 miles southwest of Traverse City, this lake is famous for its extraordinarily clear waters and sandy beaches.
+Located in Benzie County, about 40 miles southwest of Traverse City, this lake is famous for its extraordinarily clear waters and sandy beaches.
 This area is perfect for beginners who don’t want to go too far off the beaten path.
-There are multiple resorts close by as well as other activities, Crystal Lake is the perfect spot for a tranquil paddle.
+There are multiple resorts close by as well as other activities, making Crystal Lake the perfect spot for a tranquil paddle.

-The open water of West Grand Traverse Bay is surrounded by beautiful beaches and miles of trees making it ideal for a scenic paddle.
+The open water of West Grand Traverse Bay is surrounded by beautiful beaches and miles of trees.

 Grand Traverse Bay